saezlab/PHONEMeS-ILP/README.md

 ```

-Scripts of how the inputs for this case-study have been provided [here](https://github.com/saezlab/PHONEMeS/tree/master/Example/Example_MainData/code).
+Scripts of how the inputs for this case-study have been provided [here](https://github.com/saezlab/PHONEMeS/tree/afd672ecadd0c4b72ffd41416bd3fb897b46a31b/Example/Example_MainData).
+These scripts are part of the [Release 1.0](https://github.com/saezlab/PHONEMeS/releases/tag/v1.0.0).

 Next we prepare the data objwcts which will be used as an input by PHONEMeS.